otrv4/otrv4/otrv4.md

   (optional: if an encrypted message is attached)
-  The XZDH-ENCRYPTED-MSG that consists of an attached message id, a public ecdh key (used for encrypting the message), a public dh key (used for encrypting the message) a nonce and the encrypted message.
+  The XZDH-ENCRYPTED-MSG that consists of an attached message id, a public ecdh key (used for encrypting the message), a public dh key (used for encrypting the message), a nonce and the encrypted message.

 Auth MAC (MAC)
   The MAC with the appropriate MAC key (see above) of the message (t) for the